zeek/zeek/doc/quickstart/index.rst

 installations on a single system or even across multiple systems in a traffic-monitoring cluster.
 This section explains how to use BroControl to manage a stand-alone Bro installation.
-For instructions on how to configure a Bro cluster, see the documentation for :doc:`BroControl
+For instructions on how to configure a Bro cluster, see the :doc:`Cluster Configuration
-<../components/broctl/README>`.
+<../configuration/index>` documentation.

 A Minimal Starting Configuration
 --------------------------------